LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 This problem set is going to be very similar to the [LunchCode]() studio.
 You will create an HTML page with a form that allows the user to interact with an API.

 This time we will use the API to <a href="https://slack.com" target="_blank">Slack</a>, a chatroom service.
-By filling out the form, users will be able to post messages to a group conversation.
+By filling out and submitting the form on your page, users will be able to post messages to a group conversation.

 ### Slack

 Slack, if you're not familiar, is a chatroom service designed for teams of people to communicate on group projects.
 The easiest way to see is to check it out!

-We have a slack team called LaunchCode Community which you should totally should have joined already!
-But if not, <a href="https://launchcode-community.herokuapp.com" target="_blank">click here</a> to get the invite.
+We have a slack team called LaunchCode Community which you should totally join if you haven't already! <a href="https://launchcode-community.herokuapp.com" target="_blank">Click here</a> to get an invite.

 Once you have created an account and signed in, you should see a chatroom with some messages posted, and a box at the bottom to post your own message.
 You've been dropped into the `#general` channel, but there are other channels for more specific topics (each channel is its own chatroom).
 Click the `Channels` link in the left-hand menu to see a list of all our channels.
 Scroll down and find the `#cs50-general` channel and try that one (or just <a href="https://launchcodecommunity.slack.com/messages/cs50-general/" target="_blank">click here</a> if you got lost there).
 In this channel you'll find friendly folks talking about CS50x and helping each other, lovely stuff like that.
 Click the `Join Channel` button.
 Now you can post here too.
 If you're feeling not-shy, go ahead and say hello!